-The project consisted of the total rehabilitation for residential use of a preserved house in the heart of a traditional Cypriot village.
-Dated back in the 19th century, the house served as the main residence of the owners before it was abandoned.
+The project consisted of the complete rehabilitation for residential use of a preserved building in the heart of a traditional Cypriot village.
+The building, which dates back to the 19th century, served as the owners’ main residence before it was abandoned.

-The house consists of two floors of a total area of 140m2, with a yard.
-Following the Cypriot tradition, the ground floor was used as a storage space and the first floor as the residence of the family.
-Our main aim was to maintain the architectural identity of the house, while preserving its special decorative elements and combining them with modern facilities, using natural materials.
+It consists of two floors covering a total area of 140m2, including a yard.
+Traditionally, the ground floor was used as storage space and the first floor as the family residence.
+Our main aim was to maintain the architectural identity of the house and preserve its special decorative elements, while combining them with modern facilities using natural materials.

-Part of our study was to alter the use of the ground floor, proposing a new plan with a living room and an open air kitchen in the main space.
+Part of our study was to change the use of the ground floor.
+We proposed a new plan consisting of a living room area and an open-air kitchen in the main space.
 Additionally, the two independent parts of the ground floor were unified, removing the earth ground of the back space so it would host a bedroom and a WC.
-A spiral steel stair case with wooden steps suggests a contemporary style and eases the transition from one level to another.
-We chose to keep some of the existing large pots and transform them into spatial elements, maintaining a connection with the past.
+The spiral metal staircase with wooden steps suggests a contemporary style and eases the transition from one level to the other.
+Some of the existing large storage pots were kept in place and transformed into spatial elements, maintaining a connection with the past.

-The exterior and interior walls were made of local stone and were restored where needed.
-As a result of previous interventions, lime based coating was used on the interior ground walls, while cement based mortar covered the exterior walls.
-Both were removed and the stone was brought out.
-In some surfaces of the interior, gypsum based mortar was applied.
-The original stone slabs on the floor were preserved, replacing some parts with the same quality of stone where necessary.
+The original stone slabs on the floor were preserved and some were replaced with same quality stone.
 The wooden plank floor of the upper level was also restored and varnished.
-The interior wooden frame of the windows was painted in a light grey shade, while for their exterior parts a darker grey shade was selected.
+The interior wooden frame of the windows was painted in a light grey shade while for their exterior parts a darker grey shade was selected.

-Micro cement was used on the kitchen counter top and on the top of the external stone bench.
-Both the appearance of the material and its selected shade contribute to the overall nature respecting approach.
+Micro cement was used on the kitchen counter top and on the external stone counter.
+Both the appearance of this material and the selected shade contribute to the overall nature blending approach.